 Prerequisites: MTH 145 with a grade of "C" or above, and successful completion of high school geometry or MTH 096 A continuation of Math 145.
 Topics include probability, statistics, informal geometry, measurement, congruency and similarity, Euclidean constructions, and coordinate geometry.
-An exploration into LOGO will be covered if time permits.
 A scientific calculator is required.
 F, Sp, S